Initial assessment, integration plan and integration training

 Vocational Education and Training

 You can complete vocational education and training after basic education.
-Studying for a vocational qualifies you for the profession, but you can also continue your studies at a university, for example, Salpaus Further Education offers vocational training for immigrants in many different fields in Lahti Region.
+Studying for a vocational upper secondary qualification qualifies you for the profession, but you can also continue your studies at a university or a university of applied sciences, for example.
+Salpaus Further Education offers vocational training for immigrants in many different fields in Päijät-Häme Region.
 More information can be found on the Ossi portal: http://www.alipi.fi/ossi/ under “vocational training for immigrants”.
 Vocational training is applied for either through a joint application procedure and / or on a continuous application basis.
 Read more about different vocational training opportunities and applying for them on the Opintopolku website: https://studyinfo.fi/wp2/en/valintojen-tuki/education-for-immigrants/vocational-education-for-immigrants/

 Through apprenticeship training you can complete a vocational degree.
 You can study and do work for which you get paid at the same time.
 You complete most of your studies at the workplace.
 You will be given a personal study programme that explains the content and duration of your studies.
 The employer pays the student a salary in accordance with what is called the collective bargaining agreement.
 If the apprentice is unemployed, the employer can apply for a wage subsidy from the TE Office.
 The organisers of apprenticeship training help and give advice in matters related to apprenticeship training.
 Organisers of apprenticeship training (opintopolku.fi).